 Toledo Public Schools

 One Ohio success story that's been cited for making some headway on the workforce shortage is the industry-led Mahoning Valley Manufacturers Coalition, formed in 2012 when manufacturers came together, pooled resources and established the organization to strengthen the region's workforce.
 You can learn more about the coalition and its outreach campaign at the link Industry Needs You.
-You can also access the action plan for the OH-Penn Manufacturing Collaborative here.

 "At Owens, fostering strong relationships with area manufacturers will help ensure that we are providing our students with the best training and skills needed in the ever-changing world of technology."Julie Baker